CoastCtrl/CoastCtrl/README.md

 - 📫 How to reach me **salahlisahil055@gmail.com**

-- ⚡ Fun fact **Why loads carried by a ship are called cargo, but loads in the car are named shipment?**
+- ⚡ Fun fact: **Why loads carried by a ship are called cargo, but loads in the car are named shipment?**

 <h3 align="left">Connect with me:</h3>
 <p align="left">